baboune/UnofficialApceraDoc/README.md

 [staging] "package::/sandbox/admin::mywebsite" has failed to stage"
 ```

-In the support section "Known Issues & notifications", there is an article about "adding packages to your Apcera Platform Enterprise Edition Environment".
+In the support section "Known Issues & notifications", there is an article about [adding packages to your Apcera Platform Enterprise Edition Environment](https://support.apcera.com/hc/en-us/articles/212072106-Adding-Packages-to-your-Apcera-Platform-Enterprise-Edition-Environment).
+(Note that the link being on the support site, it most likely requires a license or EE account.)

 At this point, it seems that a BareOS deployment of Enterprise Edition comes with none of the necessary packages for running any applications.
 Remember that Apcera only "supports" running the Docker container image, but uses its own container technology.
 This explains why none of the above worked.